surajkarki66/Lucy-Backend/README.md

     ```
 ### 2. API Endpoints
 You can access the documentation of the API by going to this link [http://0.0.0.0:8080/docs](http://0.0.0.0:8080/docs) after running the backend server.

+### 3. Running Frontend
+To run the frontend of the Lucy first go to this [link](https://github.com/surajkarki66/Lucy-Frontend) and follow the instructions.